Firstly… what is an RP?

 – Maintain and approve standard operating procedures (SOP) to ensure that they are current, updated regularly as necessary and are paginated (Page x of y), version controlled, dated, signed and indexed.

-- Any procedures or changes in the organisation or improvements in the operation found to require change are communicated to the RP for amendment or update or addition to the Standard Operating Procedures (SOP).
+– Any procedures or changes within the organisation or improvements to the operations that are found to require change must be communicated to the RP for amendment, update or addition to the Standard Operating Procedures (SOP).

 As you can see the role of the RP is critical in Good Distribution Practice, and without one, you cannot operate.

 How will you pick your Contract Responsible Person?

 Consultancy need not be a dirty word.

 Welcome to a new Paradigm!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.